-Damage to Property Caused by Vehicles: Homeowners will be held responsible for damage to property including all grassy areas, trees, shrubbery, underground pipes, etc. caused by illegally parked vehicles cars whether homeowner's, their tenant(s), or guest(s).
+Damage to Property Caused by Vehicles: Homeowners will be held responsible for damage to property including all grassy areas, trees, shrubbery, underground pipes, etc. caused by illegally parked vehicles whether homeowner's, their tenant(s), or guest(s).
 This includes damage caused by leaking automotive oil.

-Trailers, Boats, and other Recreational Vehicles: Parking of boats, trailers, campers, PODS, certain commercial equipment, and recreational type vehicles are not permitted to be stored temporarily or permanently within Five Oaks.
+Trailers, Boats, and other Recreational Vehicles: Parking of boats, trailers, campers, certain commercial equipment, and recreational vehicles are not permitted to be stored temporarily or permanently within Five Oaks.
+PODS may be permitted for a limited time with the approval of the Manager during property turnover.